m2huynh/Validating-WhoScored/whoscored-rating-validation-r/README.md

 ## How to use the project

 Open `WhoScoredRatingValidation.Rproj` in RStudio, then run `source("run_all.R")`.
 The scripts will read from `data/raw/` and write outputs to `outputs/tables/`, `outputs/figures/`, and `docs/`.

-## GitHub publication notes

-Before publishing, update the placeholder email and license in `DESCRIPTION` and `LICENSE` if needed.
-The repository is otherwise ready to initialize with Git.